philmcnamara/intranet_db/README.md

 # The title to show in the header and some email communication
 SITE_TITLE = 'example'

-# Abbreviation to be appended to files, e.g. HU for Helle Ulrich.
+# Abbreviation to be appended to files, e.g. PB for Peter Baumann.
 Can be empty, like so ''
 LAB_ABBREVIATION_FOR_FILES = 'example'
 ```